sagemathinc/cocalc/notes/final_push.md

-[ ] update numpy in our sage (then tables/pandas/etc. -- see build), since right now:
-sage: import tables
-*Fatal error*: You need Numexpr >= 1.4.1 for running PyTables!
-An exception has occurred, use %tb to see the full traceback.
+[x] (0:15?)
+(0:05) change "+ New" date format to be just like in bup, which seems logical.

-[ ] terms of usage error message covers the checkmark making it impossible to click and agree?!
+[ ] (0:15?) terms of usage error message covers the checkmark making it impossible to click and agree?!

 ---